monfyxu/LectureNotes/books/psychoanalytic-diagnosis.md

-McWilliams, N. (2011). _Psychoanalytic diagnosis: Understanding personality structure in the clinical process._ New York, NY: The Guilford Press.
+McWilliams, N. (2011). _Psychoanalytic diagnosis: Understanding personality structure in the clinical process_ (2nd ed.).
+New York, NY: The Guilford Press.